brandonhenness/vs-marketplace-vsix-download-button/README.md

 - Constructs a `latest/vspackage` download link for that extension.
 - Clones the existing Install button’s HTML/CSS, updates its text and `href`, and inserts it beside Install.
 - Keeps the button injected on all SPA navigations and re-renders.

 ---

+## 🛠 Planned Features

+- **Download old versions**:
+  Add an option to select and download previous releases of an extension by parsing the Version History tab and generating VSIX links for each version.

+---